clement-escolano/parse-torrent-title/README.md

 console.log(information2.isHarryPotterRelated); // true
 ```

-## Multiple parsers
+### Multiple parsers

-You may want several different parsers within the same project.
+You may want several parsers within the same project.
 To do that, you can simply create new parsers:
 ```javascript
 const { Parser } = require("parse-torrent-title");